waltr21/343/language-evaluation/PITCHME.md

 }
 ```
 ---
-Now, let's turn to **Writability**.

-The same issues that affect Readability also affect Writability.

-But, there are a few more.
----
 Writability
 ***

 Measures how easily the language can be used to create programs.
+---
+The same issues that affect Readability also affect Writability.

+But, there are a few more.
 ---
 Writability - Simplicity and Orthogonality
 ***